cirosantilli/cirosantilli.github.io/interests.md

 because people must learn and test themselves whenever they want.

+I am also generally interested in all low-level, performance critical applications such as: systems programming, network programming, HPC, scientific computing, compilers, databases...

 #Why I am interested in those things

 I am bewildered by the beauty of mathematics, science and engineering.